Houston4444/plujain-ramp/readme.md

     Speed effect adds sound.
 It's not dependent of depth or volume.
     For example on "Octave -" , it plays the first half of the period two times slowly.
     This will gives an octaver consuming very few DSP resources.
-    If the speed is faster than 1x (for example Octave+), it will sounds more as a pitched delay than as a pitch.
+    If the speed is faster than 1x (for example Octave+), it will sounds more as a pitched delay than as a pitch, except that the delay time depends on when the attack appears !
+    Effect will take the required audio time in the past to fill the period : for Octave+ (x2 speed), it will take all the previous period (more exactly the same time as the period before the period start) and the current period and stretch it.
+    This explains why an attack at the start of the period will be repeated at half, and at the start of the next period.
+    An attack at half of the period will be repeated at 3/4, and at 1/4 of the next period.
+    Hard to anticipate but often beautiful.

 <strong>Speed Effect 1 Vol:</strong>
     Volume of the speed effect 1 below.
 At -80dB, signal is totally muted.